semio-community/semio-community.github.io/src/components/background/README.md

   - Astro controls hydration at the `.astro` boundary via `client:*` directives.
 React components cannot self-declare hydration; they must be instantiated with a directive in `.astro`.

 - Can I put the background inside `SiteLayout` without hydrating?
   - No. The parallax uses Framer Motion hooks and must be hydrated to animate.
-Use the island to hydrate only the background, or hydrate the layout if you prefer that composition.
+Use `SiteShell` (which hydrates only the background) or hydrate the layout if you prefer that composition.

 - Why “SiteLayout” and “SiteShell”?
   - These are frequently referenced structural primitives.
 Short, descriptive names make their intent and usage obvious across the codebase.